Hull.js examples

 });

-Otherwise (without clustering) you'll receive something like that:
+Otherwise (without clustering) you'll get something like this:

 var pts = hull(pointset, 30);